Baytex Energy (NYSE:BTE) Price Target Raised to $0.75

-Baytex Energy (NYSE:BTE) (TSE:BTE) had its price objective boosted by BMO Capital Markets from $0.60 to $0.75 in a report published on Thursday morning, The Fly reports.
-The firm currently has a market perform rating on the oil and gas producer’s stock.
+Baytex Energy (NYSE:BTE) (TSE:BTE) had its price objective lifted by TD Securities from $0.55 to $0.75 in a research report released on Friday, The Fly reports.
+The firm currently has a hold rating on the oil and gas producer’s stock.

-A number of other brokerages have also weighed in on BTE.
-Canaccord Genuity upped their target price on shares of Baytex Energy from $0.60 to $0.75 and gave the stock a hold rating in a research report on Thursday.
-CIBC dropped their target price on shares of Baytex Energy from $0.85 to $0.75 in a research report on Thursday, October 8th.
-Zacks Investment Research upgraded shares of Baytex Energy from a sell rating to a hold rating in a research report on Thursday, August 13th.
-Finally, Scotiabank lowered their price objective on shares of Baytex Energy from $0.75 to $0.70 and set an underperform rating for the company in a research report on Tuesday, October 13th.
-Three investment analysts have rated the stock with a sell rating, ten have issued a hold rating and two have issued a buy rating to the company.
-The stock currently has an average rating of Hold and an average target price of $0.78.
+Other equities research analysts have also issued research reports about the company.
+BMO Capital Markets lifted their price target on Baytex Energy from $0.60 to $0.75 and gave the stock a market perform rating in a research note on Thursday, December 3rd.
+Scotiabank reduced their price target on Baytex Energy from $0.75 to $0.70 and set an underperform rating on the stock in a report on Tuesday, October 13th.
+CIBC reduced their price target on Baytex Energy from $0.85 to $0.75 in a report on Thursday, October 8th.
+Zacks Investment Research upgraded Baytex Energy from a sell rating to a hold rating in a report on Thursday, August 13th.
+Finally, Raymond James upped their target price on Baytex Energy from $0.50 to $0.70 and gave the stock an underperform rating in a report on Thursday, December 3rd.
+Three equities research analysts have rated the stock with a sell rating, ten have issued a hold rating and two have assigned a buy rating to the stock.
+The company currently has a consensus rating of Hold and a consensus price target of $0.78.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Virtu Financial LLC purchased a new stake in shares of Baytex Energy in the second quarter valued at $31,000.
-Private Advisor Group LLC raised its stake in shares of Baytex Energy by 97.5% in the second quarter.
-Private Advisor Group LLC now owns 94,200 shares of the oil and gas producer’s stock valued at $48,000 after acquiring an additional 46,500 shares during the period.
-Schonfeld Strategic Advisors LLC increased its stake in Baytex Energy by 151.2% in the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 105,500 shares of the oil and gas producer’s stock worth $36,000 after buying an additional 63,500 shares during the period.
-TD Asset Management Inc. increased its stake in Baytex Energy by 15.5% in the 3rd quarter.
-TD Asset Management Inc. now owns 450,056 shares of the oil and gas producer’s stock worth $155,000 after buying an additional 60,320 shares during the period.
-Finally, Scotia Capital Inc. increased its stake in Baytex Energy by 30.1% in the 2nd quarter.
-Scotia Capital Inc. now owns 507,559 shares of the oil and gas producer’s stock worth $262,000 after buying an additional 117,395 shares during the period.
-11.15% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of BTE.
+Schonfeld Strategic Advisors LLC raised its position in shares of Baytex Energy by 151.2% in the third quarter.
+Schonfeld Strategic Advisors LLC now owns 105,500 shares of the oil and gas producer’s stock worth $36,000 after acquiring an additional 63,500 shares during the period.
+Royce & Associates LP raised its position in shares of Baytex Energy by 9.6% in the third quarter.
+Royce & Associates LP now owns 2,686,950 shares of the oil and gas producer’s stock worth $947,000 after acquiring an additional 235,000 shares during the period.
+TD Asset Management Inc. raised its position in shares of Baytex Energy by 15.5% in the third quarter.
+TD Asset Management Inc. now owns 450,056 shares of the oil and gas producer’s stock worth $155,000 after acquiring an additional 60,320 shares during the period.
+First Trust Advisors LP acquired a new position in shares of Baytex Energy in the third quarter worth about $328,000.
+Finally, Two Sigma Advisers LP raised its position in shares of Baytex Energy by 6.7% in the second quarter.
+Two Sigma Advisers LP now owns 1,131,000 shares of the oil and gas producer’s stock worth $570,000 after acquiring an additional 70,898 shares during the period.
+Institutional investors own 11.15% of the company’s stock.

 Baytex Energy Corp., an oil and gas company, acquires, develops, and produces oil and natural gas in the Western Canadian Sedimentary Basin and in the Eagle Ford in the United States.
 The company offers light oil, natural gas liquids, shale and natural gas, heavy gravity crude oil, bitumen, and heavy oil.